 • Flexible plans and easy top-ups

-Browse our wide selection of affordable daily and multi-day plans starting at just $6.
+Check out our great daily and multi-day rates from Italy-eSIM, starting at only $3 a day.
 Save up to 80% compared to roaming with fast 4G/5G speeds wherever you go in Italy.

 Join over 250,000 satisfied travelers and skip the roaming charges.
 Purchase your Italy eSIM plan right now, and enjoy affordable, hassle-free connectivity throughout your trip.